One Clock Blog

 The third clock was a cute green plastic thing that I found on an obscure Japanese website.
 It was around $35 for the clock and another $20 to ship it to the states.
 The low fidelity bird call alarms and variable volume made me less likely to want to throw it out the window in the morning.
 But it still ran on two AA batteries (no cord) and the glow in the dark hands weren’t readable at night.
 Furthermore, it was just another piece of cheaply made plastic with more batteries that was destined to quickly end up in the landfill with everything else.

 At this point I was a few years into my search.
 I hadn’t officially decided to make a clock, but I was thinking about it all the time.
-Every morning that I heard that disappointing digital bird call and looked over at my plastic Japanese clock, the gears would start turning.
+Every morning that I heard that sad digital bird call and looked over at my disappointing plastic Japanese clock, the gears would start turning.

 As a commercial photographer, I had been solving creative problems for my clients for over two decades -- helping them find visual solutions that communicate their messages effectively.
 And I eventually realized that I was subconsciously redirecting a lot of my creative energy to solving this clock problem.